Exclusive: ECB flags failings in dirty-money screening at Malta's top bank

 A senior ECB official said BoV had shown "a change of attitude" with its new "de-risking" plan launched in May, but warned that Frankfurt would consider restricting BoV's services to foreign clients and gaming companies if it again failed to shape up.
 It could deploy such measures as part of its remit to protect financial stability.

-Italy's UniCredit, which owns 10% of BoV, declined to comment, adding that its stake was "non-strategic".
+Italy's UniCredit <CRDI.MI>, which owns 10% of BoV, declined to comment, adding that its stake was "non-strategic".

 Although BoV is financially solid as most of its revenues come from local mortgages and deposits, it was exposed to disproportionate risks from its foreign clients, the ECB official said.